Voronoi-Studios/GridWave/README.md

 ## Contributing

-Pull requests and issue reports will be welcome, as soon as I'm trough the early phase (May)
+Pull requests and issue reports will be welcome, as soon as I'm trough the early phase (after July)

 ## License